Toronto man, 28, killed in skydiving incident in Innisfil, Ont.

 Police say the Toronto man was separated from the group during the dive.

-Shortly after, the skydiver was reported missing and the search began in nearby farmer's fields.
+Shortly after, the Skydive Toronto club in Cookstown, Ont. reported the skydiver was missing and the search began in nearby farmer's fields.

 Innisfil Fire Deputy Chief Brent Black told CTV Barrie the victim was found a short time later in a field at the 4th Line and 10 Sideroad.